Skip to main content

 When you’re there, look for the diagonal break down the side of the amphitheater.
 An earthquake rocked the site in 1349 and split the facade.
 How, you might ask?
 Unlike other amphitheaters of the time, the Colosseum was built on soft sediment, so the ground shook more during the earthquake.

-the Hypogeum under neither the area, where slaves, prisoners, animals and gladiators were kept
+underneath the Hypogeum, where slaves, prisoners, animals and gladiators were kept

 4. You can see a section of the arena that was once underground